Sacramento Truck Accident Attorneys

 - Breach of duty: Proving a breach of duty is a bit more difficult than proving duty of care because this requires proving the act of negligence that caused the accident.
-A Sacramento truck accident lawyer will conduct an investigation to determine what the breach of duty was, and collect evidence to prove it.
+A Sacramento truck accident lawyer will investigate to determine what the breach of duty was, and collect evidence to prove it.

 - Causation: A negligent act on its own is not enough to file a claim.
 You must show that the negligent act caused the crash.